Guest0x0/normalization-bench/README.md

 From the results,
 de Brujin index is slightly faster than named terms.
 This is probably due to caused by faster environment lookup.
-Under the conjecture that
+The association list in `NBE.named.list` and the list in `NBE.closure.list` should always have the same order.
-"recently defined bound variables are accessed most frequently", DBI may need less steps on average to lookup bound variables.
+So the steps needed to access each variable should be identical.
-`List.nth` is also faster than `List.assoc` in terms of constant overhead.
+However, `List.nth` is faster than `List.assoc` in terms of constant overhead.

 When using named term representation, linked list is still more performant than balanced trees.